CtrlK

 Distinctiveness Conflict Risk

-The mention of 'E2B sandboxes' and 'Flow Nexus' adds some distinctiveness, but 'train and deploy neural networks' is broad enough to overlap with other ML/AI-related skills.
-The product-specific terms help somewhat but aren't sufficient for clear disambiguation.
+The mention of 'E2B sandboxes' and 'Flow Nexus' provides some distinctiveness as product-specific identifiers, but 'train and deploy neural networks' is broad enough to overlap with other ML/AI-related skills.

 2 / 3